 Should We Stop Using the Term “Birth Mother?”

-should we stop calling her a birth mother?“I’ve recently seen a few articles online saying that people shouldn’t use the term ‘birth mother’ until after a woman places her baby for adoption.
+Smiling young pregnant woman in her kitchen“I’ve recently seen a few articles online saying that people shouldn’t use the term ‘birth mother’ until after a woman places her baby for adoption.
 Should we stop using the term ‘birth mother’?
 Is it proper to call her a birth mother before adoption?”

-Let’s begin with simple definitions…a ‘birth mother’ is a biological mother.
-So, technically, it’s any woman who gives birth to a baby.
+Let’s begin with simple definitions…a “birth mother” is a biological mother.
+Technically, it’s any woman who gives birth to a baby.

 In adoption, the term ‘birth mother’ typically applies to the woman who is thinking about adoption, or who is choosing to place her child.
-To distinguish between the parties involved in adoption, it makes things more simple and accurate to refer to birth mothers (who will or have given birth) and adoptive parents (those adopting a child).
-Even the legal paperwork required for adoption will include these terms to indicate the people involved in one child’s adoption.
+To distinguish between the parties involved in adoption, it makes things simpler and more accurate to refer to birth mothers (who will or have given birth) and adoptive parents (those adopting a child).
+Even the legal paperwork required for adoption will include these terms to indicate the people involved in a child’s adoption.

 Most adoption professionals choose to use the term “birth mother” because it’s warmer than saying “biological mother,” which has a bit of a clinical tone.